Manipulative Child Behavior: Signs, Symptoms, & Solutions

 Setting objectives is critical to attaining any goal.
 At times, kids are prone to manipulating their parents to acquire what they desire.
 If you see that your kid’s conduct is getting repetitive, consider setting clear goals for them.

 You may, for example, challenge your child to wait patiently for seven days for a specific request to be fulfilled.
 This would assist the kid in pausing and controlling the need to act on impulse.
-One week may make a huge difference in your child’s disposition and close the door to manipulation and instant fulfillment.
+One week may make a huge difference in your child’s disposition and close the door to manipulation and instant fulfilment.

 2. Have an action plan